 You can search for the first and last name and the ship’s name using “Begins with,” “Exact match” or “Contains anywhere” for your search terms.
 Other fields let you specify a date range to search (use the mm-dd-yyyy format).

-This resource from the Texas Seaport Museum covers more than 130,000 passengers who arrived at the port of Galveston from 1846 to 1948.
+This resource from Galveston Historic Seaport covers more than 130,000 passengers who arrived at the port of Galveston from 1846 to 1948.
 Entries include names of passengers, age, gender, occupation, country of origin, ship name, dates of departure and arrival, and destination in the United States.
 Details on some ships are also included.
 Searches are by surname, arrival year and ship name.
 Results give a table of all matching last names, including surnames that contain the name you searched for.

 Wildcards don’t work here, so you’ll need to search for name variants.
 But the search does find results that match just the first part of what you’ve entered: Jonas, for example, also will retrieve Jonassen and Jonasson.

 Though most of NARA’s immigration records are actually on other genealogy sites, the archives’ Access to Archival Databases does have searchable databases of 607,000 arrivals in the port of New York from 1846 to 1851, plus the US Germans to America Index (1850–1897), Italians to America (1855–1900) and Russians to America (1834–1897).

 This site’s even greater value, though, is in helping you get you up to speed on finding and using immigration records.
 You can search the microfilm catalog with passenger as the keyword to see which arrival ports and years are preserved on microfilm (these films are the source of the digitized passenger records and indexes on the sites we’re recommending here).